-The Cordele campus is patrolled by security officers on Monday from 8 am-8:30 pm and Tuesday-Friday 8 am-5pm.
+The Cordele campus is patrolled by security officers on Monday-Friday from 8am-5pm.
 If any issues arise that cannot be handled by those on duty, The Cordele Police Department will assist with handling the matter.

 Working Relationship with Local, State, and Federal Law Enforcement Agencies